gitflow-incremental-builder/gitflow-incremental-builder/README.md

 This property has no effect in case `buildAll` is enabled.

-### gib.excludeTransitiveModulesPackagedAs
+### gib.excludeDownstreamModulesPackagedAs

 Defines the packaging (e.g. `jar`) of modules that depend on changed modules but shall not be built.

 One possible use case for this is mainly working in an IDE, fixing all compile errors etc. and then just quickly building the least possible amount of modules which are needed to (hot-)deploy the changes via `mvn` on the command line.
-In this scenario, by defining `-Dgib.excludeTransitiveModulesPackagedAs=jar,pom`, only the directly changed `jar` modules and the dependent `war` and/or `ear` deployment modules will be built.
+In this scenario, by defining `-Dgib.excludeDownstreamModulesPackagedAs=jar,pom`, only the directly changed `jar` modules and the dependent `war` and/or `ear` deployment modules will be built.

 This property has no effect in case `buildAll` is enabled and an exclusion might be overriden by `gib.forceBuildModules`.